Approval of Educational Programs: Policies and Processes

 - Changes in the degree of a registered program.

 The Vice Provost also asks the deans if a new degree or certificate program will conflict with any they already offer or intend to offer.
-Proposals involving on-line education are reviewed by the University’s Chief Digital Officer.
+Proposals involving on-line education are reviewed by the University’s Vice Provost for Teaching, Learning, and Innovation.

 The Vice Provost reports the following types of changes to the Education Committee of the University Senate, but they do not require the approval of the Education Committee, nor of the full Senate: